Amnaikram/ViT-CAMNet-Model-/README.md

 ## Random Oversampling (Refer Data Preprocessing Aptos2019 Dataset.txt file)

 Random oversampling to equal the number of images present in different classes.

+## InceptionV3 Training (Refer InceptionV3.txt file)

+The Inception v3 is loaded from the path linception v3 google-1a9a5a14.pth.
+The auxiliary logits layer is removed from the loaded state dictionary, and the fully connected layer is modified to match the count of classes.
+The modified state dictionary is then loaded into the model.
+Additionally, the pretrained weights are removed, and the model is initialized with custom weights.
+Removing the auxiliary logits layer from the loaded state dictionary improves the efficiency, speed, and simplicity of the model during inference without compromising its performance.

+## Test time Augmentation (Refer Test time Augmentation.txt file)

+Test Time Augmentation (TTA) involves applying various transformations to test images to enhance inceptionV3 predictions.

+## Gradient-weighted Class Activation Mapping (Refer GRADCAM.txt file)

 ## Results